-1 CMHC acknowledges that NHS investments complement other federal, provincial and municipal investments and initiatives in British Columbia made outside this Agreement focused on ending homelessness including supportive housing and activity across other sectors such as health, justice, child welfare and Indigenous relations.
+1 CMHC acknowledges that NHS investments complement other federal, provincial and municipal investments and initiatives in Prince Edward Island made outside this Agreement focused on ending homelessness including supportive housing and activity across other sectors such as health, justice, child welfare and Indigenous relations.
 Homelessness prevention and supportive housing programs are significant in assisting high vulnerability populations to achieve housing stability.

-In addition, the Action Plan will include support for those in greatest need, will be consistent with the principles of participation and inclusion; equality and non-discrimination; and accountability, and will speak to the federal human rights-based approach to housing.
+and will speak to the federal human rights-based approach to housing.
 In so doing, the Action Plan will complement the NHS goal of helping advance the progressive realization of Canada's obligations in relation to housing under the International Covenant on Economic, Social and Cultural Rights (ICESCR).